Steven Kwan Player Props: Guardians vs. Cubs

 Steven Kwan At The Plate

-- Kwan is hitting .261 with 18 doubles, two triples, two home runs and 37 walks.
+- Kwan has 18 doubles, two triples, two home runs and 37 walks while batting .261.

-- Kwan has picked up a hit in 55 of 80 games this year, with multiple hits 23 times.
+- Kwan has picked up a hit in 68.8% of his 80 games this season, with at least two hits in 28.8% of those games.

-- He has hit a long ball in two of 80 games played this season, and in 0.5% of his plate appearances.
+- In 80 games played this season, he has homered in just two of them.

-- Kwan has picked up an RBI in 20.0% of his games this year, with two or more RBI in 6.3% of his games.
-He has also plated three or more runs in two contests.
+- Kwan has an RBI in 16 of 80 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.